Krunoslav Lovrek

-Krunoslav Lovrek ([krǔnoslaʋ lǒʋrek]; born 11 September 1979), also known as Kruno Lovrek [krǔːno-], is a Croatian footballer currently playing for Croatian third division side Tehničar Cvetkovec.
-He plays as a striker.
+Krunoslav Lovrek ([krǔnoslaʋ lǒʋrek]; born 11 September 1979), also known as Kruno Lovrek [krǔːno-], is a Croatian former professional footballer who played as a forward.

 Club career

-Sydney FC

-On 5 July 2012, it was announced that Lovrek had signed a 1-year deal with Sydney FC for the 2012–13 A-League season and joined his new teammates for the first time in pre-season training on 23 July 2012.
+On 5 July 2012, it was announced that Lovrek had signed a one-year deal with Sydney FC for the 2012–13 A-League season and joined his new teammates for the first time in pre-season training on 23 July 2012.
 However, as a result of Sydney FC failing to qualify for the A-League finals, Lovrek, along with teammates Paul Reid, Nathan Sherlock, Trent McClenahan, Adam Griffiths and Jarrod Kyle were released by Sydney FC at the conclusion of the 2012–13 A-League season.

 He later had a spell at Austrian amateur side USV Dechantskirchen.